 Enjoy at the Glazer Children’s Museum

 Children can learn commerce at the Central Bank exhibit or head to the Engineers’ Workshop to learn some engineering.
-For those interested in arts, the museum has the Art Smart area to create and improve their art and craft.
+The museum has the Art Smart area for those interested in arts to create and improve their art and craft.

 Grab a Bite at Armature Works